A Playthrough of a Certain Dude's VRMMO Life

 A Playthrough of a Certain Dude's VRMMO Life (とあるおっさんのVRMMO活動記, Toaru Ossan no VRMMO Katsudōki) is a Japanese light novel series written by Shiina Howahowa and illustrated by Yamaada.
 It began serialization online in January 2013 on the user-generated novel publishing website Shōsetsuka ni Narō, and it moved to the AlphaPolis website in August 2016.
-It was also later acquired by AlphaPolis, who have published twenty-seven volumes since February 2014.
-A manga adaptation illustrated by Shūya Rikudō began serialization online via AlphaPolis' manga website in May 2014 and has been collected in ten tankōbon volumes.
+It was also later acquired by AlphaPolis, who have published 30 volumes since February 2014.
+A manga adaptation illustrated by Shūya Rikudō began serialization online via AlphaPolis' manga website in June 2014 and has been collected in thirteen tankōbon volumes.
 The manga is published digitally in English through Alpha Manga.
-An anime television series adaptation has been announced.
+An anime television series adaptation produced by Maho Film aired from October to December 2023.